-- D.40.
+D.40.
 The summary report form shall contain the information and be in the format shown in Figure 1 (attached) unless otherwise specified by the Administrator.
-One summary report form shall be submitted for each pollutant monitored at each affected facility. - (1) If the total duration of excess emissions for the reporting period is less than 1 percent of the total operating time for the reporting period and CMS downtime for the reporting period is less than 5 percent of the total-operating time for the reporting period, only the summary report form shall be submitted and the excess emission report described in 40 GFR 60.7(c) need not be submitted unless requested by the Administrator - (2) If the total duration of excess emissions for the reporting period is 1 percent or greater of the total operating time for the reporting period or the reporting period, the summary report form and the excess emission report described in 40 CFR 60.7(c) shall both be submitted.
+One summary report form shall be submitted for each pollutant monitored at each affected facility.

+- (1) If the total duration of excess emissions for the reporting period is less than 1 percent of the total operating time for the reporting period and CMS downtime for the reporting period is less than 5 percent of the total operating time for the reporting period, only the summary report form shall be submitted and the excess emission report described in 40 CFR 60.7(c) need not be submitted unless requested by the Administrator. - (2) If the total duration of excess emissions for the reporting period is 1 percent or greater of the total operating time for the reporting period or the total CMS downtime for the reporting period is 5 percent or greater of the total operating time for the reporting period, the summary report form and the excess emission report described in 40 CFR 60.7(c) shall both be submitted.

 [40 CFR 60.7(d)(1) & (2)] - D.41.
-This emissions unitsis also subject to the conditions contained in Subsection E. Common Conditions.
+This emissions unit is also subject to the conditions contained in Subsection E. Common Conditions.